-Free to Run is a non-profit organization that aims to empower women and girls in conflict-affected regions through sport.
-We are incorporated under Section 402 of the New York Not-for-Profit Corporation Law and are established as a 501(c)(3) organization under United States federal law, which provides us with tax-exempt status (see question 10 below).
+Free to Run is a non-profit organization that aims to use sport to empower women and girls who have been affect by conflict.
+In the United States, we are incorporated under Section 402 of the New York Not-for-Profit Corporation Law and are established as a 501(c)(3) organization under United States federal law, which provides us with tax-exempt status.
+We also have charitable status in Hong Kong (IRD Charity number 91/14890) (see question 10 below).

 2. What is Free to Run’s mission?

-Free to Run’s mission is to use running, fitness and adventure to empower and educate females in conflict-affected communities to overcome the harmful effects of gender, religious and ethnic discrimination.
+Free to Run’s mission is to use running, fitness and adventure to empower and educate females from conflict-affected communities.
+We support those living in conflict areas, like Afghanistan, and those who have been forced to flee their homes, as in our refugee program in Hong Kong.
 We believe that everyone deserves the opportunity to run, play and experience the magic of the outdoors, and we’re willing to do what it takes to make that happen.

 3. How does Free to Run make a difference?

-There is an overwhelming need to develop and support opportunities for women and girls to become involved in sport and physical education – especially in areas affected by violence in conflict, when these types of activities are often overlooked or under-appreciated.
+There is an overwhelming need to develop and support opportunities for women and girls to become involved in sport and physical education, especially for those affected by war and conflict.
 Free to Run was created directly in response to this need.
 While there are a number of organizations that provide sports activities for kids in various developed and developing countries, there are no organizations that focus specifically on women and girls in high-security and high-stress environments.
 We aim to assist those whom others are not able to reach and go to areas where others might not.
 We know that the nature of this type of work is difficult, but we do not think it is impossible and we are committed to making a difference.

 There are tangible benefits from our programs.
 On an individual level, sport and physical activity can help to develop emotional and physical well-being and personal power.
 However, on a community, regional or national level, sports programs can be used as a tool to promote gender equity, enhance children’s and women’s rights, and address harmful discriminatory practices.
 Our aim is to use sport as a platform to provide important life skills education to girls and women, including health and reproductive education, leadership training, and literacy education.
 By providing women and girls with an opportunity to get engaged in sport, physical fitness and outdoor adventure, we give them a chance to convene around a common interest, build their social networks, and develop their independence and participate in activities outside of the home.